-Nonetheless, in "Sociedade Anónima", the shareholders and management have specific competences and thus, shareholders cannot adopt decisions nor resolve management matters.
-Such decisions would be considered null and void.
-In company "Sociedade por Quotas", the quota holders may in some cases make resolutions on management matters.
+Nonetheless, in "Sociedade Anónima", the shareholders and management have specific competences and thus shareholders cannot take decisions in management matters, that would be considered null and void.
+In company "Sociedade por Quotas", the quota holders may in some cases take resolutions in management matters.